Play 4K video on your iPhone – new method of 2017

 Playing 4K video on iPhone 6 becomes absolutely real.
 Here at the lab for our WALTR app, we discovered that the A8 chip inside iPhone 6 can actually playback 4K resolution videos!

 Turns out that your iPhone 6 can play back 4K videos flawlessly.
 This is what we discovered while testing our application WALTR.
 The exclusive peek at this, we gave to Engadget (ex.
 The Unofficial Apple Weblog).

 And many of you already know that we ‘HACKED’ iTunes.

-* UPDATE (October 2nd, 2015): Apple has recently released iPhone 6S & iPhone 6S Plus and now you’re able to actually shoot 4K video.
-But transferring 4K video onto the iPhone 6S is still not possible with iTunes.
+* UPDATE (November 22, 2017): Newer Apple iPhones seamlessly shoot/play 4K videos.
+But transferring 4K video onto iPhones is still not easy with iTunes.
 So good news!
-The method you’re about to learn below (WALTR) actually works flawlessly on the new iPhone 6S devices with iOS 9 installed.
+The method you’re about to learn below (WALTR 2) actually works flawlessly on new Apple devices with iOS 11 installed.